Panchiko: 2016–2020: Resurgence and search effort

-On August 5, 2019, sticki re-uploaded D>E>A>T>H>M>E>T>A>L to a new YouTube channel in an effort to catalog obscure music.
-The channel, called "dismiss yourself," sparked renewed interest in Panchiko and catalyzed the formation of a dedicated search effort on Reddit and Discord.
-In mid-September 2019, a designated Discord channel called "Panchikord" was established by an Argentinian user called "Zod," and it served as a platform and central hub for the community to gather, compile, and discuss their research into the mysteries surrounding Panchiko.
-Participants of the channel continued investigating, and on January 19, 2020, one individual took note of the bar code on the EP's cover.
-Googling "Oxfam" and the last four digits on the sticker directed them to an Oxfam shop in Sherwood, Nottingham, leading users to search for musicians in the area named "Owain."
+In 2017, D>E>A>T>H>M>E>T>A>L was further popularized when the rip was uploaded to YouTube, garnering around two hundred thousand views and sparking renewed interest in the band, ultimately leading to the formation of a dedicated search effort by fans to gather, compile, and discuss new findings.
+On 19 January 2020, researchers took note of a bar code on the EP's cover which directed them to an Oxfam shop in Sherwood, Nottingham, leading users to search for musicians in the area named "Owain".

-On January 21, 2020, a Discord user called "Granlar" successfully located the now defunct Facebook profile belonging to Panchiko's lead singer and messaged them, "Hello, you’ll probably never read this, but are you the lead singer of Panchiko?" to which Davies replied, "Yeah."
-Davies, now in his late 30s, had been completely unaware of D>E>A>T>H>M>E>T>A>L>s circulation on the internet.
+On 21 January 2020, a member of the search team successfully located a Facebook profile belonging to Panchiko's lead singer and messaged, "Hello, you'll probably never read this, but are you the lead singer of Panchiko?"
+To which Davies replied, "Yeah."
+Davies, now in his late 30s, had been completely unaware of the EP's circulation online.
 He immediately contacted Wright, who was in South Korea; Wright then contacted Ferreday, who was in Cambridge.
 Neither of them were aware of the band's newfound popularity either.
-Overall, the search effort spanned from July 21, 2016, to January 21, 2020, lasting a total of 1,279 days.

 The original drummer John was no longer in contact with the band, and his whereabouts are currently unknown.
 It is also unclear if he is aware of Panchiko's current status or success.